Menopause without HRT

 As yin decreases the body heats up – causing hot flushes, night sweats, dizziness, menstrual irregularities and anxiety.
 Yin and Yang are interdependent so yang deficiency can then arise causing chills, fatigue and depression.
 As time passes the vitality of other meridians is disrupted – our liver qi may stagnate causing mood swings and depression, our heart qi may become hyperactive causing insomnia and palpitations.

-If you’re struggling with menopausal symptoms and need support why not book in for a free 30-minute telephone consultation with me to see how acupuncture can help.
+If you’re struggling with menopausal symptoms and are looking to transition into menopause without HRT and need support why not book in for a free 15-minute telephone consultation with me to see how acupuncture can help.

 Comments are closed.